Paul Romer: Charter cities

 Romer has attempted to replicate the success of charter cities and make them an engine of economic growth in developing countries.
 He promoted this idea in a TED talk in 2009, and he has argued that with better rules and institutions less developed nations can be set on a different and better trajectory for growth.
 In his model, a host country would turn responsibility for a charter city over to a more developed trustee nation, which would allow for new rules of governance to emerge.
 People could "vote with their feet" for or against these rules.

-The government of Honduras considered creating charter cities, though without the oversight of a third-party government, which some argue is neo-colonialism.
+The government of Honduras considered creating charter cities (called Zone for Employment and Economic Development), though without the oversight of a third-party government, which some argue is neo-colonialism.
 Romer served as chair of a "transparency committee" but resigned in September 2012 when the Honduran government agency responsible for the project signed agreements with international developers without involvement of the committee.